Dinosaurs

 Ceratosaurs- usually short arms, four fingers on each hand

-Tetanurans- "stiff tails" theropods more closely related to birds than to earlier groups of dinosaurs.
+Tetanurans- "stiff tails" theropods more closely related to birds than to other kinds of dinosaurs.

 Megalosauroids- usually large-bodied, longer lower skulls, three fingers on each hand.
 Includes spinosaurids.

-Coelurosaurs- most (if not all) feathered, most closely related to birds than to other theropods (includes birds)
+Coelurosaurs- feathered, more closely related to birds than to other theropods (includes birds)

 Compsognathids